Best Weight Benches Under $300 (Tested in 2026)

 - Assembly takes 1-2 hours

-The Sportsroyals Power Tower ($149.99) includes a bench component alongside dip handles, pull-up bar, and push-up grips.
-It's a solid choice if you're building a minimal setup and want pressing, pulling, and bodyweight work in one footprint.
-Read our best power towers roundup for more options.
+The Sportsroyals Power Tower ($149.99) includes a bench component alongside dip handles, a pull-up bar, and push-up grips.
+It is a solid choice if you are building a minimal setup and want pressing, pulling, and bodyweight work in a single footprint.
+The bench portion is flat-only and handles moderate dumbbell loads, but it will not replace a dedicated adjustable bench for serious pressing work.
+Read our best power towers roundup for more options, or see how it compares to the competition in our ULTRA FUEGO vs Sportsroyals comparison.

 Capacity